 - Revert the change

 Together with the team, we decided to go ahead with the design and add a little change to it instantly so that the user journey would be more fluid.

 UX in its essence is problem-solving and situation taught me three things:

 - When there is a problem, I react and find a solution(s) fast.

 - I need to be more humble and see the product as a whole.

 - When redesigning an interface, changing only one element will make things worse.

 I’m grateful for the experience.
 The story is still with me (years after the fact) and is one that most of my students hear.
-It’s a story, but it’s one that taught me be how to be a better designer.
-If something, I want my future employer know this about me.
+It’s a story, but it’s one that taught me how to be a better designer.
+If something, I want my future employer to know this about me.
 Technical knowledge is one thing – you can always learn more – but personal growth and fit to the culture of the prospective company is something else.
 My portfolio worked because I had stories to tell.
 I showcased how I think and what my values are.

 Can your portfolio be your story?